rorywalsh/cabbage3/README.md

 - **CabbagePluginEffect** and **CabbagePluginSynth** are plugin targets.
 - **CabbageApp** is the target used when working with the **VSCode extension**.
 It’s a customized version of the standalone targets for `CabbagePluginEffect` and `CabbagePluginSynth`.

 Additionally, on macOS, the `generateProject.sh` script will modify the resulting `info.plist` files with the relevant target name.
+On MacOS, the CMake build expects to find `CsoundLib64.framework` in `/Library`.
+On Windows the expected location is `C:/Program Files/Csound6_x64`.

 ### Project Structure